multitudes/NiceWeather/README.md

 Build a small app which displays a weather forecast for Berlin using http://openweathermap.org/

 #### Requirements
-- Application can be easily extended to support more cities (list of cities included with app’s)
+- Application can be easily extended to support more cities (list of cities included with app)
 - Weather detail screen uses images from the API response
 - Wind speed value presented with animation.

 #### Bonus
 - Alternative layout for bigger screens
-- Allow sharing weather to other people
+- Allow sharing of weather to other people
 - Unit test

 ## The execution